There are about a dozen Canna Lily (Canna spp.) species. The genus of colorful flowering plants hails from South America.

 Brazilian Vervain is also known as Tall Verbena.
 This “see-through” plant is intended to fill empty vertical space in a perennial flower garden.

+This ground cover prefers partial shade and, thus, will do well under with canna lily pairing.
 Very attractive to pollinators, its leaves and lavender blossoms are small and delicate.

 Asparagus fern is a small, lacy, delicate green shrub from South Africa.
 It is not actually a fern but a member of the Liliaceae family of plants.